Everything You Need to Know About Law Firm Billing

 Challenges with Law Firm Billing

-It’s clear that law firm billing is wrought with challenges.
-Clients may not pay invoices on time, causing issues with book balancing and accounting, and causing frustration among team members as they struggle to build their own individual processes since the law firm’s current one isn’t working.
+Unfortunately, law firm billing is wrought with challenges.
+While these challenges are diverse, they all center around clients who do not pay invoices on time.
+Unpaid invoices cause issues with book balancing and accounting, and frustration among legal professionals as they struggle to build their own individual processes due to an inadequate firm-wide billing system.

 Collections

-Under the traditional billing model, clients are often surprised by the final bill amount, which in turn causes issues with receiving payments.
-Lawyers usually resort to negotiations, but those aren’t always fruitful and bills still end up in collections.
+Under the traditional hourly billing model, clients are often surprised by the final bill amount, which in turn causes issues with receiving payments.
+Lawyers usually resort to negotiations, but those aren’t always fruitful, and bills still end up in collections.

-Even though lawyers don’t like to do it, administrative work is an evitable part of the job.
-Obviously, there are tools out there that can help with this work, such as legal billing software, but you have to consider how this tool fits in with your current billing process, and what improvements could bring.
+Even though lawyers don’t like to do it, administrative work is an inevitable part of the job.
+Obviously, there are tools out there that can help with this work, such as law firm time and billing software, but you have to consider how this tool fits in with your current billing process, and what improvements could bring.

 For instance, let’s say one of the most time-consuming administrative tasks your lawyers face is invoice creation.
 It requires them to correctly reconcile the time spent on a legal matter with any existing fee arrangements, including the scope of work adjustments, flat fee billing, and more.
 With so much data needing to be gathered and calculated, it’s no wonder that average realization rates are still lower than they should be.

-There are a few ways that billing can be improved using AltFee’s software:
+There are a few ways that law firm billing can be improved using AltFee’s software:

 1. First, if you don’t already use alternative fee arrangements, it’s absolutely time to make the switch.
 When you have clear pricing models for different legal services that don’t focus on time tracking, it’s so much easier to create a bill.
 Consider this: software that lets you collaborate with other legal professionals to set out the best pricing for a particular service, and itemize each billable task with a price attached.
 You can accomplish all of this with AltFee.

-2. Once you’ve done that, you can save your work as a template and use it as a starting point for pricing out the services for future clients that are looking for similar services.
+2. Once you’ve done that, you can save your work as a template and use it as a starting point for pricing the services for future clients looking for similar services.
 Internal stakeholders can also leave comments and feedback as necessary.

-3. When a final bill is ready for a client, it’s easy to export and send directly to the client digitally in any way you wish.
+3. When a final bill is ready for a client, it’s easy to export and send digitally to the client in any way you wish.
 This helps keep realization rates in check and helps keep bills sent in a timely manner.

 4. Finally, you can use law firm billing and matter management software (such as Rocket Matter or Clio) to reconcile your price sheet, time tracking (if applicable), timeline and scope changes (if applicable), and more to create a final bill.